 - How do I winterize my Kawasaki Ultra 150?

-- To winterize, you should stabilize the fuel, fog the engine, and store it in a cool, dry place.
+- To winterize, you should stabilize the fuel, fog the engine, remove the battery to keep it charged and store it in a cool, dry place covered by a custom contoured storage cover.

 - Where can I find replacement parts and accessories for the Ultra 150?